-Elst el oper items Open Item Action ISE Section 1.
-Licensee to demonstrate the SAWA equipment and controls, as well as ingress and egress paths for the expected severe accident conditions (temperature, humidity, radiation) for the sustained operating period.
-Section 3.3.2.3 2.
-Licensee to demonstrate that instrumentation and equipment being used for SAWA and supporting equipment is capable to perform for the sustained operating period under the expected temperature and radiological conditions.
+Open Item Action ISE Section 1.
+Licensee to confirm through analysis the temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment.
+Section 3.3.1 2.
+Licensee to evaluate the ingress and egress paths for the expected severe accident conditions (temperature, humidity, radiation) for the sustained operating period.
 Section 3.3.2.3 3.
-Licensee to demonstrate that containment failure as a result of overpressure can be prevented without a drywell vent during severe accident conditions.
+Licensee to demonstrate that containment failure as a result of overpressure can be prevented without a DW vent during severe accident conditions.
 Section 3.3.3 4.
-Licensee shall demonstrate whether a site specific MAAP evaluation will be used to determine an initial SAWA flow rate.
-If the evaluations performed in BWROG TP-15-011 is considered, provide a description of how the plant is bounded by the reference plant analysis that shows the SAWM strategy is successful in making it unlikely that a drywell vent is needed.
+Licensee shall demonstrate how the plant is bounded by the reference plant analysis that shows the SAWM strategy is successful in making it unlikely that a DW vent is needed.
 Section 3.3.3.1 5.
-Licensee to demonstrate that there is adequate communication between the MCR and the Intake Structure operator at the FLEX manual valve during severe accident conditions.
+Licensee to demonstrate that there is adequate communication between the MCR and the operator at the FLEX pump during severe accident conditions.
 Section 3.3.3.4 6.
 Licensee to demonstrate the SAWM flow instrumentation qualification for the expected environmental conditions.
 Section 3.3.3.4